-• Traffic trends: compressed natural gas, crude by rail, ethanol• Can liquified natural gas move without an FRA waiver?• Is crude oil volatility being addressed?• The carbuilding market: hazmat tank cars and covered hoppers• Climate change, energy independence and the railroads• Politics, a Presidential election and regulation: Changes or status quo?• The U.S. and Canada: Harmony or disparity?
+• Traffic trends: compressed natural gas, crude by rail, coal, ethanol• Liquified Natural Gas—without an FRA waiver• Powder River Basin coal: 20 years and gone?• Crude by Rail: Is a recovery possible?• How is crude oil volatility being addressed?• The carbuilding market: hazmat tank cars, covered hoppers, open-top gondolas• Climate change, energy independence, sustainability and the railroads• Politics, a Presidential election and regulation: Changes or status quo?• The U.S. and Canada: Harmony or disparity?

 Join us, along with industry experts from all areas of the energy sector, at ENERGY BY RAIL, to expand your knowledge—as well as your business prospects.